Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Remove the EnderIO Conduit Probe from the Omniwand, as some interactions could remove the NBT data.
 - When spawning mobs from the Quark Curse effect, check that the mob is actually eligible to spawn in the given location.
 - Make the recipe for upgrading Actually Additions Crates keep their inventory.
+- Fix the Omniwand being removed when a Chisel within it breaks.

 ## Balance Adjustments: